mpscholten/maphosts/README.md

 Small command line application for keeping your project hostnames in sync with `/etc/hosts`.

+Use it within your startup script (`make up`, shell scripts, etc.) to provide a `vagrant up`-like experience so people can start coding without spending time setting up and updating `/etc/hosts` by hand.

 ### Get started ###

     gem install maphosts